ssatguru/Vishva.java/README.md

 * this project has a dependency on the [EditControl Artifact](https://github.com/ssatguru/BabylonJS-EditControl).
 Download, build and install that in your local Maven repository.

-* to build run command following command, from the project root folder (this has the "pom.xml" file)
+* to build, run following command, from the project root folder (this has the "pom.xml" file)
 ```
 mvn generate-sources
 ```